aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 #### CDK8s Charts

 [CDK8s](https://cdk8s.io/) is an open-source library that enables Kubernetes manifest authoring using familiar programming languages.
-It is founded on the same technologies as the AWS CDK such as [`constructs`](https://github.com/aws/constructs) and [`jsii`](https://github.com/aws/jsii).
+It is founded on the same technologies as the AWS CDK, such as [`constructs`](https://github.com/aws/constructs) and [`jsii`](https://github.com/aws/jsii).

 > To learn more about cdk8s, visit the [Getting Started](https://github.com/awslabs/cdk8s/tree/master/docs/getting-started) tutorials.